911 recordings show terror at Nashville school during attack

 “I’m hearing more shots,” the caller said.
 “Please hurry.”

+“I think we have a shooter at our church,” he said, later adding: “I’m on the second floor in a room.
+I think the shooter is on the second floor.”

+And in another call, a man told a dispatcher that he was with a group of people, including several children, and that they were walking away from the school toward a main road.
+Although the man remained calm, the tension and confusion of the situation are obvious, with several adults speaking over each other and children’s voices in the background.

 Three adults and three 9-year-old children were killed in the attack.
-Authorities say police shot and killed the assailant.
+Authorities say police shot and killed the assailant, a former student they identified as 28-year-old Audrey Hale.

-NASHVILLE, Tenn.
-(AP) — Hundreds of people protested at the Tennessee Capitol on Thursday in favor of tighter gun controls, haranguing the Republican-led Legislature to take action following this week's mass shooting at a Christian school in Nashville in which three children and three adults were killed.
+The release of the recordings came as people protested at the Tennessee Capitol in favor of tighter gun controls, haranguing the Republican-led Legislature to take action following the school shooting.

 Chants of "Save our children!" echoed noisily in the hallways between the state Senate and House chambers, with protesters setting up shop inside and outside the Capitol.
-Some silently filled the Senate chamber's gallery, including children who held signs reading "I'm nine" — a reference to the age of the three kids who died in Monday's attack at The Covenant School.
+Some silently filled the Senate chamber's gallery, including children who held signs reading "I'm nine" — a reference to the age of the kids who died.
 Most protesters were removed from the gallery after some began yelling down at the lawmakers, "Children are dead!"

-Meanwhile, in the House, two Democratic lawmakers caused a temporary shutdown when they began yelling, “Power to the people” through a megaphone.

 The protests followed a Wednesday night candlelight vigil in Nashville where Republican lawmakers stood alongside first lady Jill Biden, Democratic lawmakers and musicians including Sheryl Crow, who has called for stricter gun controls since the attack.